Maerih/maerih.github.io/_posts/2025/2025-22-02-Threadless-Process-Injection.md

 Going through all these damn Windows APIs trying to find the perfect hook spot had me like:

-<iframe src="https://giphy.com/embed/Sn1m4mcE6mbHwjaWIx" width="480" height="271" style="" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/therokuchannel-season-1-the-roku-channel-honest-renovations-Sn1m4mcE6mbHwjaWIx">via GIPHY</a></p>
+<iframe src="https://giphy.com/embed/Sn1m4mcE6mbHwjaWIx" width="480" height="271" style="" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-There are so many APIs and all I wanted was one that gets called enough times to slide my shellcode.
+- There are so many APIs and all I wanted was one that gets called enough times to slide my shellcode.

-After burning way too many brain cells and coffee, I settled on hooking CloseHandle.
+- After burning way too many brain cells and coffee, I settled on hooking `CloseHandle`.

 Why?
 - Because it's called a lot.
 And by "a lot," I mean spam-level frequency in most apps.

-But let's be honest—this isn’t the most elegant or stealthy option.
+- But let's be honest—this isn’t the most elegant or stealthy option.
 It works, sure, but it’s noisy.
 You’re basically piggybacking on Windows cleanup ops.

-So yeah, I went full `CloseHandle` gang for my threadless injection.
+- So yeah, I went full `CloseHandle` gang for my threadless injection.
 Not perfect, but it gets the payload through the door... for now.

 > If you want to be more surgical (and stealthy), consider hooking APIs like:`CryptProtectMemory & CryptUnprotectMemory`
 {: .prompt-tip }